What can I do at Oodi?

 Do you want to hold your own event at Oodi?
 You can do that!
 For this purpose, we have rooms of different sizes that can be adapted for all kinds of activity.
-At your disposal are, for example, a multi-purpose hall equipped with diverse technology, a cinema, the Cube equipped with smart walls, a teaching kitchen for 10 people and cosy smaller rooms.
+At your disposal are, for example, a multi-purpose hall equipped with diverse technology, a cinema, the Cube equipped with glass walls, a teaching kitchen for 10 people and cosy smaller rooms.

 All premises can be conveniently reserved via the Varaamo service.